pradyunsg/furo/docs/customisation/index.md

 ### `announcement`

-Allows to show a site-wide announcement at the top.
+Adds a site-wide announcement, to the top of every page when set.
+This can contain HTML and is included as-is into the page.

 ```python
 html_theme_options = {